maiadx/TDE-Classifier-Continued/README.md

 leverages specific astrophysical signatures- namely, their unique color evolution, thermal stability, and power-law decay rate.

 Our approach utilizes a hybrid "Mixture of Experts" ensemble that combines gradient boosting (CatBoost) with non-linear support models
-(MLP and K-Nearest Neighbors), achieving high precision.
+(MLP and K-Nearest Neighbors), achieving an F1 score of 0.7+.

 The version of our project that replicates our winning submission for this Kaggle Competition: https://github.com/maymeridian/Tidal-Disruption-Classification/tree/competition_winner